 Another situation we have seen is with tunnel pasteurization not reaching the specified time and temperature laid out by a process authority, thus compromising the finished product.
 Be sure to have at least a basic understanding of the manufacturing processes and tests that will be required during the production of your beverage.
 Ask questions of the facility you’ll be using and do your research to vet their reputation and uncover any known quality issues.
 Don’t be afraid to collect and send out samples for additional testing and verification.
 The best solution is to get a process authority for your formula and processing method.
-This can be expensive to obtain, but a process authority shares the recommended process so that a facility can achieve the pasteurization your beverage needs.
+This can be expensive to obtain, but a process authority shares the recommended process so that a facility can achieve the safety standards your product requires.
 Investing in a process authority means you don’t have to worry about microbial spoilage because the manufacturer can confirm that they can follow the process you need.
 This ultimately gives you the ability to hold all parties accountable for following the processing method instructions.
 It is also important that you take the extra step while onsite at production to validate with the quality team that the processing instructions/process authority is being followed.

 Always keep tabs on your inventory